joanarmaia/os-control-face-gesture-recognition/README.md

 <br/>

 ## Mood Analysis <br/>
 As mentioned above, the "Write" command activates a voice detection function and records the user's mood.
-Then, PROJECT'V' calculates the overall sentiment of the sentence through NLP, and asks the user to evaluate their mood on a scale from 0 to 10.
+Then, PROJECT'V' calculates the overall sentiment of the sentence using NLP, and asks the user to evaluate their mood on a scale from 0 to 10.
 After the user's input, the current date and time (Y-M-D h:min), user's sentence, mood scale and sentiment score are loaded automatically to SQL.
 By doing the "Records" gesture, PROJECT'V' opens a plot with all the entries the user has registered where they can see the sentiment score and the sentence they recorded.
+PROJECT'V' also tells the user the average of their mood (out of 10) for the current month and for all the entries they have logged on the database.

 ![plotgeneral](./images/plot/moodanalysis.png)
 **Fig2.** - Sentiment Analysis plot of user's mood over time (1 year)

 ![plotspec](./images/plot/moodanalysis2.png)
-**Fig2.** - Example of mood entry (29th November 2022)
+**Fig3.** - Example of dummy mood entry (29th November 2022)
 <br/>

 ## Practical Applications <br/>